shirakaba/dubloon/docs/Troubleshooting.md

 ### Does your app have local networking enabled?

-Both React Native and Expo apps are **set up correctly by default** for local networking (because they need it for communicating with Metro when running in debug mode), so the Doubloon Expo Config mod does not bother applying any changes to the `Info.plist` files.
+Both React Native and Expo apps are **set up correctly by default** for local networking (because they need it for communicating with Metro when running in debug mode), so the Dubloon Expo Config mod does not bother applying any changes to the `Info.plist` files.
 However, we document the expected state below just in case.

 <details>
 <summary>Show</summary>